juju/docs/src/en/clouds-oci.md

 juju bootstrap --config compartment-id=$OCID_COMPARTMENT oracle oracle-controller
 ```

 Above, the name given to the new controller is 'oracle-controller'.
-OCI
+OCI will
-will provision an instance to run the controller on.
+provision an instance to run the controller on.

+You can optionally change the definition of cloud 'oracle' to avoid having to
+specify the compartment like this.
+See
+[General cloud management][clouds-general-cloud-management] for how to do this.

 For a detailed explanation and examples of the `bootstrap` command see the
 [Creating a controller][controllers-creating] page.